ave-llan/grammar-graph/api.md

 ## reduceGrammar(grammar) ⇒ <code>object</code>
 reduces the rules of a grammar into a one to one form by assigning a name to all non-terminals.
-The end result is that each option on a rule with more than one choice will either be an AND-node or a terminal.
+The end result is that each option on a rule with more than one choice will either be a single AND-rule or a single terminal.

 **Kind**: global function
 **Returns**: <code>object</code> - the modified grammar object with newly created rules